 According to a study, the voice recognition market is forecast to exceed $21 billion by 2024.
 Tech giants like Microsoft, Apple, Google, and Amazon are dedicating a great deal of their resources (both time and money) in R&D for creating and improving voice-based solutions.
 Lately, SME’s have also begun to follow them and implement speech recognition in their products and services.
-One of the industries affected by this change is the e-learning industry.
+One of the industries affected by this change is the use of AI in e-learning.

 In the near future, e-learning is going to revolve around modern technologies like AI and speech recognition.
 It can help children to read and speak better as deep learning algorithms will offer personalized learning experiences.
 Here is how speech recognition in educational institutions and even homeschooling is enhancing the quality of modern education.